Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Introduction

 It is no doubt that any preparation that leads to an improvement in the COVID-19 vaccination effect will be of tremendous significance to human health and the world economy.
 Therefore, in this work, we integrate genetic analysis and computational biophysics, including artificial intelligence (AI), as well as additional enhancement from advanced mathematics to predict and mitigate mutation threats to COVID-19 vaccines and antibody therapies.
-We perform single nucleotide polymorphism (SNP) calling \cite{yin2020genotyping,wang2020decoding0} to identify SARS-CoV-2 mutations.
+We perform single nucleotide polymorphism (SNP) calling \cite{wang2020decoding0} to identify SARS-CoV-2 mutations.
 For mutations on the S protein, we analyze their mechanism \cite{wang2020host}, frequency, ratio, and secondary structural traits.
-We construct a library of all existing antibody structures from the Protein Data Bank (PDB) and analyze their two-dimensional (2D) and three-dimensional (3D) characteristics.
-We further predict the mutation-induced binding affinity changes of antibody and S protein complexes using a topology-based network tree (TopNetTree) \cite{wang2020topology}, which is a state-of-the-art model that integrates deep learning and algebraic topology \cite{ carlsson2009topology,edelsbrunner2000topological,xia2014persistent}.
-After identifying mutations that are potentially disruptive to antibody and S protein interactions, we further infer their threats to vaccines based on antibody binding site analysis, mutation-induced disruptive free energy, and mutation occurrence frequency.
-We combine frequency and free energy change to prioritize mutation threats and guild the development of future vaccines and antibody therapies.
+We construct a library of {{56}} existing antibody structures {by January 1, 2021} from the PDB and analyze their two-dimensional (2D) and three-dimensional (3D) characteristics.
+We further predict the mutation-induced binding free energy (BFE) changes of antibody and S protein complexes using a topology-based network tree (TopNetTree) \cite{wang2020topology}, which is a state-of-the-art model that integrates deep learning and algebraic topology \cite{carlsson2009topology,edelsbrunner2000topological,xia2014persistent}.
+In this work, TopNetTree is trained with newly available deep mutation datasets on the S protein, ACE2, and some antibodies and its predictions are validated with thousands of experimental data points.
+Our studies indicate that most mutations will significantly disrupt the binding of essentially all known antibodies to the S protein.
+Therefore, vaccines and antibody drugs that were developed based on the early SARS-CoV-2 genome will be seriously compromised by mutations.
+Additionally, we show that most known mutations will strengthen the binding between the S protein and ACE2, which gives rise to more infectious variants.
+Our studies also reveal that SARS-CoV-2 is at an advanced stage of evolution with respect to its ability to infect human.
+Although the human immune system is able to produce antibodies that are optimized respect to a pathogen, the antibodies, once produced, are very vulnerable to the attack of mutants.

-\section{Mutations on the Spike protein}
+\section{Mutations on the spike protein}